 - It’s also possible to use the “@” sign in social media posts to get content on the pages of others out there who have a vast following.
 When others on these other popular pages see your posts, they might invariably follow or like your page.

 - Commenting on relevant posts from others can also draw attention to your own social media accounts.
-This can inevitably leads to follows and likes.
+This can inevitably lead to follows and likes.

 - In welcome packets and letters to new clients, lawyers and law firms can also invite individuals to like their pages.
 If current clients begin following or liking their page, a certain number of their friends, family members and contacts (even if small in number at first) will invariably like your page as well.